filecoin-project/filecoin-docs/content/en/basics/project-and-community/filecoin-faq/index.md

 ### What are some of the primary use cases for Filecoin?

 Filecoin is a protocol that provides core primitives, enabling a truly trustless decentralized storage network.
-These primitives and features include publicly verifiable cryptographic storage proofs, [crypto-economic mechanisms](https://filecoin.io/blog/filecoin-cryptoeconomic-constructions/), and a public blockchain.
+These primitives and features include publicly verifiable cryptographic storage proofs, [cryptoeconomic mechanisms](https://filecoin.io/blog/filecoin-cryptoeconomic-constructions/), and a public blockchain.
 Filecoin provides these primitives to solve the really hard problem of creating a trustless decentralized storage network.

 On top of the core Filecoin protocol, there are a number of layer 2 solutions that enable a broad array of use cases and applications, many of which also use [IPFS](https://ipfs.tech).
 These solutions include [Powergate](https://docs.textile.io/powergate/), [Textile Hub](https://blog.textile.io/announcing-the-textile-protocol-hub/), and more.
 Using these solutions, any use case that can be built on top of IPFS can also be built on Filecoin!